-A) CUNY Family and Medical Leave (FML) & The Family and Medical Leave Act of 1993 (FMLA)
+A) Family and Medical Leave Act (FMLA) Policy

-As an employee of The City University of New York you are eligible for leave under FMLA.
+As a member of the Executive Compensation Plan of The City University of New York you are eligible for leave under FMLA.
+However, FMLA for ECP members must be approved by the Chancellor or the President.